LA-based Retina raises $2.5 million in new funding to expand its customer analysis software – TechCrunch

 Casting a cold eye on customer behavior and their future lifetime value has brought the Los Angeles-based startup Retina $2.5 million in new funding.

-The new financing was anchored by previous seed round investor, the Los Angeles-based venture firm, Crosscut Ventures and shows how the startup ecosystem in Los Angeles is allowing for companies based in the Southern California ecosystem can increasingly look in their own backyard for their capital needs.
+The new financing was anchored by previous seed round investor Crosscut Ventures (the Los Angeles-based venture firm), and shows how the startup ecosystem in Los Angeles is allowing for companies based in the Southern California ecosystem to increasingly look in their own backyard for their capital needs.

 Vendors can use Retina’s Shopify app to process data and get a predicted customer lifetime value.
 For sellers who aren’t integrated with Shopify, they can have their data processed by Retina to get that predicted customer value.
 The company guarantees brands a 20% to 30% lower cost per acquisition of online customers or their money back.